Featured image of 3D Printer Enclosure Ventilation with Air Filter: The Basics Source: zzsf via Reddit

 Image of: Emissions

-Additives in 3D printed filaments, such as colorants, have led to increasing concern about toxicity (Source: blondofblargh via Reddit)
+Additives in 3D printed filaments have led to increasing concern about toxicity (Source: blondofblargh via Reddit)

 3D printing emissions generally fall into two main categories: particulate emissions and VOC emissions.
 We’ll discuss each one in detail below, then explore how hazardous they are.